cambiotraining/hpc-intro/99-exercises.md

 ----

 :::exercise

+**Note:** only do this exercise if you are following the materials by yourself as a self-learner.
+For those attending our live workshop we already put the materials on the training HPC.

 - <a href="https://drive.google.com/u/0/uc?id=14kmKqdvTxhAvwXD91yR_IzNv6Z0tY-Gh&export=download" target="_blank" rel="noopener noreferrer">Download the data</a> for this course to your computer and place it on your Desktop. (do not unzip the file yet!)
 - Use _Filezilla_, `scp` or `rsync` (your choice) to move this file to the directory we created earlier: `/scratch/user/hpc_workshop/`.